-The Marysville Public Library participates in interlibrary loan.
-The library will accept requests electronically and on paper.
-Patrons will be limited to five active requests in the system at one time.
+The Marysville Public Library participates in interlibrary loan (ILL).
+The library will accept requests electronically, by phone, and on paper.
+Patrons will be limited to twenty active requests in the system at one time.
 Staff members will not keep requests for patrons to be ordered as items are returned.
-Electronic requests through our online catalog will be ordered in the order received.
 Items that are within four months of publication or release will not be requested.
+Renewal of ILL items can only be granted through the Interlibrary Loan Librarian Assistant.

 No requests will be made for a patron with a balance of \$10.00 or more.
-Requests will be made for patrons with a balance on their account of less than \$10 but full payment must be received before the interlibrary loan item will be checked out to the patron.
+Requests will be made for patrons with a balance on their account of less than \$10 but full payment must be received before the ILL item will be checked out to the patron.